Taking the waters at European hot springs

 Certainly the most well-known of the German thermal towns, Baden-Baden, like Bad Ems, still has much of its 19th-century architecture, making it easy to picture the life of the elites of the time.
 The Trink Halle (Drink Hall) is where the promenading happened and where the elites drank the water, but that was just the excuse.
 If the weather was good, they strolled or rode their carriages in the Lichtentaler Allee, a long, manicured park.

-Baden-Baden’s 19th-century architecture is particularly plentiful and grand, especially the Friedrichsbad bathhouse, the theater with its neo-classical facade and the Trink Halle, which still houses a casino.
+Baden-Baden’s 19th-century architecture is particularly plentiful and grand, especially the Friedrichsbad bathhouse, the theater with its neo-classical facade, the Trink Halle and the Kurhaus, which now houses the casino.

-Speaking of casinos, if you are ever in Baden-Baden, I’d certainly recommend a visit to the casino.
+Speaking of casinos, if you are ever in Baden-Baden, I’d certainly recommend a visit to the casino, inside the old Kurhaus.
 I have no pictures because photos are not allowed, but the décor inside is an extravagant period piece: massive chandeliers and pillars carved with classically-inspired figures.

 For a small town, Baden-Baden has a lot to offer even today, continuing the 19th-century tradition of high culture.
 It has a philharmonic orchestra, for example, and several quality museums.
 And, of course, two thermal bathhouses: